gushogg-blake/svelte-view-engine/readme.md

 It is therefore a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).

 Components are compiled and cached internally on the fly; there are no separate compiled files living in the codebase.

+svelte-view-engine doesn't know how to compile Svelte components itself; you pass that in as functions.
+This is to allow you to use your existing Svelte build process, or write one that suits you, instead of having it baked in to the view engine.

 Root template
 -------------